 You can catch the Sobu Line Rapid to Soga, Kisarazu or Kimitsu Stations and change to the JR Uchibo Line (toward Tateya).
 Get off at Hamakanaya Station.
 In full, it costs ¥1,980 one way.

 The ropeway is a short walk from the train station as are the hiking routes.

 You can drive using the Nokogiriyama Tozan Expressway from coastal route 127 if you have access to car, and there is parking around the town.

-From below Tokyo, it’s actually easier to travel to the island by ferry.
-Simply catch the Keikyu Line to Keikyu-Kurihama Station and catch the bus (number 8 right outside the station, number 7 on your way back) to the Tokyo-Wan Ferry Port.
-This takes about 10 minutes and costs ¥190.
+From further south of Tokyo, it’s actually easier to travel to the island by ferry.
+Simply catch the Keikyu Line to Keikyu-Kurihama Station (just over half an hour, costing ¥430).
+From there, catch the number 8 bus (from right outside the station, number 7 on your way back) to the Tokyo-Wan Ferry Port.
+This takes about 10 minutes and costs around ¥200.

-Once there, you can purchase your ticket from the desk or vending machine (English available) for ¥720 yen one-way or ¥1,130 return.
+At the ferry port, you can purchase your ticket from the desk or vending machine (English available) for ¥900 yen one-way or ¥1,600 return.
 These last for 2 days and 7 days respectively, so if you’re planning to stay overnight you can still travel back.
 The ferry times and information can be found here.

-Once you arrive you can follow the road to your chosen route, or to the ropeway, which is signposted.
+Once you arrive on the other side, you can follow the road to your chosen route, or to the ropeway, which is signposted.
 (Basically, turn right out of the port car park and follow the road, turning left when you see the sign, around a 10-minute walk).